linkslice/ZenPackLab/README.md

 Q: Should I use this?<br>
 A: No, no you shouldn't.<br>

 Although you shouldn't use this in any environment you care about, I'd still welcome bug fixes and PRs.
-I mostly just wanted to get it (mostly) working and pushed onto the internet.
+I mostly just wanted to get it working and pushed onto the internet.

 [1] https://github.com/linkslice/ZenPackBuilderDocker